Story-Chief/statamic-3-addon/README.md

 ## Installation

-1. Add the addon through the addon manager or ```composer require storychief/statamic-storychief```
+1. Add the addon through the addon manager or `composer require storychief/statamic-storychief`
-2. Publish the configuration ```php artisan vendor:publish --tag=storychief-config```
+2. Publish the configuration `php artisan vendor:publish --tag=storychief-config`
-3. Disable CSRF check for endpoint "/!/storychief/webhook"
+3. Disable `TrimStrings` and `ConvertEmptyStringsToNull` middleware.

 ## HOW IT WORKS
 #### 1. Create a Statamic channel